This post contains a script that I’ve written and used a few times when I’ve needed to search for a string in an entire SQL Server database.

 The script can search for a string in a SQL Server database by doing the following steps:

-- Uses the System Information Schema views to look for tables containing string (NVARCHAR, VARCHAR, CHAR, NCHAR, TEXT, and NTEXT) columns.
+- Uses the System Information Schema views to look for tables containing string (NVARCHAR, VARCHAR, CHAR, NCHAR, TEXT, and NTEXT) columns that are >= to the width of the search string.

 - Builds a

-clause based on the columns found in step 1 and the parameter values provided. - Queries the matching record counts from tables identified at step 1 with the WHERE clause built during step 2.
+WHEREclause based on the columns found in step 1 and the parameter values provided. - Queries the matching record counts from tables identified at step 1 with the WHERE clause built during step 2.

 - Stores info for tables with at least 1 matching record.